 Labstat Blog

-A Premarket Tobacco Application (PMTA) is the most frequently used tool to obtain a Marketing Order for selling a new tobacco/nicotine product in the U.S. PMTAs provide FDA with study data and documented use of quality systems, similar to GMPs, that enable FDA to assess whether the tobacco/nicotine product and its components and parts are appropriate for the protection of public health.
+A Premarket Tobacco Application (PMTA) is the most frequently used tool to obtain a Marketing Order for selling a new tobacco/nicotine product in the U.S. PMTAs provide the FDA with study data and documented use of quality systems, similar to GMPs, that enable the FDA to assess whether the tobacco/nicotine product and its components and parts are appropriate for the protection of public health.

 Legal Compliance in the U.S. PMTA Framework